stormpath/stormpath-dotnet-owin-middleware/README.md

 ## Migration Guide

-The latest version (4.0.0 and later) of this library supports migrating applications from the Stormpath API to the Okta API.
+The latest version (4.0.0-RC1 and later) of this library supports migrating applications from the Stormpath API to the Okta API.
 For more information, see the [migration guide](migrating.md).

+For a full list of breaking changes, see the [changelog](changelog.md).

 # Stormpath OWIN Middleware for .NET [![NuGet](https://img.shields.io/nuget/v/Stormpath.Owin.Middleware.svg)](https://www.nuget.org/packages/Stormpath.Owin.Middleware)